"Empathy is about finding echoes of another person in yourself."

 Near Enemies: False Versions

-Emotional fusion: Taking on others' emotions as if they were your own.
-True empathy keeps a felt sense of "I am here, you are there, and I can feel with you."
+Emotional fusion: Taking on others' emotions as if they were our own.
+True empathy keeps a felt sense of "I am here, and I can feel with you."

 Rescuing and fixing: Jumping to solutions before understanding.
-True empathy can sit with discomfort and trusts that being understood is often more healing than being fixed.
+True empathy can sit with discomfort.
+Being understood is often more healing than being fixed.

-Performative compassion: Talking about your empathy more than practicing it.
-True empathy is quiet and shows up in how you listen and hold space.
+Performative compassion: Talking about our empathy more than practicing it.
+True empathy is quiet.
+It shows up in how we listen and hold space.

 Empathy and Action

 Empathy without action can become passive.
-Feeling with someone is important, but sometimes they need help.
-Action may be asking what would help, or sitting with someone in silence.
+Feeling with someone matters, and sometimes they need help.
+Action may be asking what would help, cooking someone a meal, or sitting with them in silence.
+Empathy is the first step.

-Action must flow from understanding, not from the need to escape discomfort.
-When action arises naturally from empathy, it nurtures both you and the other.
+Action must come from deeper understanding, not from our need to escape discomfort.
+When action grows out of empathy, it becomes trustworthy and feeds both us and the other person.

 Cultivating Empathy

-Know your emotional landscape: Practice noticing your emotions as they arise.
+Know our emotional landscape: Practice noticing our emotions as they arise.
 Allow difficult feelings to be present without rushing to fix them.
+Kindness toward our own emotions allows softness and acceptance.
+From this place, things often shift on their own.

-Listen without agenda: When someone shares, resist the urge to respond immediately.
+Listen without agenda: When someone shares, resist the urge to respond at once.
+Let their words have space.
 Let there be silence.

-Practice curiosity over assumption: Ask open questions: "What's that like for you?"
-Notice when you're projecting your experience.
+Practice curiosity over assumption: Ask open questions: "What is that like for you?"
+Notice when we are projecting our experience.

-Repair when you miss: If you realize you misunderstood, say so.
-Honest mistakes handled well strengthen connection more than never erring.
+Repair when we miss: If we realize we misunderstood, say so.
+Honest mistakes handled well build connection more than never erring.

 Inquiry